 The US also has regulations for AC drives with a capacity to operate 300-600 Hz with restrictions on sales for certain countries.
 US regulations apply to all products manufactured in the US, exported from or via the US, or with a US content of more than 25%, or 10% for some countries.
 An ECCN number is used to classify all AC drives that are subject to export control regulations.
 The ECCN number is provided in the documentation accompanying the AC drive.
 If the AC drive is re-exported, it is the responsibility of the exporter to ensure compliance with the relevant export control regulations.

-For further information, contact Danfoss Drives Global or the local sales office.
+For further information, contact Danfoss.